Has the previous audit report been closed out?

-Ensure site safety rules are displayed in a prominent position e.g. reception, canteen, site office etc.
+Are the site safety rules displayed in a prominent position.

 Ensure all subcontractors have been assessed and are adequately resourced and competent for the work they are undertaking.

-Ensure operatives CSCS/SKILL cards/registration are appropriate for the work being undertaken
+Are operator CSCS/SKILL cards/registration appropriate for the work being undertaken

 Management controls compliant?

-Is there safe access and egress to all working areas of the site?
+Is there suitable and sufficient safe access and egress to all working areas of the site.

-Ensure site access points are clearly signposted on the approaches to the site.
+Are site access points clearly signposted on the approaches to the site.

 Ensure that there is always a clear access route to and from all parts of the site.